 The most important course in year two is the Master's degree project (30 or 45 credits), which is essential for successful completion of the Master's studies and the first step to the research/industry world.
 The thesis research can be conducted in a research group in the university, biotechnology company, government agency or public authority in Sweden or abroad.
 At the end of this course, you need to produce a Master's degree thesis and defend it with oral presentation.

-The course contents and the study materials are closely related to current research, and a majority of the teachers and lecturers in the programme are active researchers with substantial specialist knowledge.
-Through our close contact with the industry, you will also meet teachers and guest lecturers from biotechnology industry with experience of work outside the University.
+The course contents and the study materials are closely related to current research, and a majority of the teachers and lecturers in the programme are active researchers with substantial knowledge.
+In various courses you will also meet teachers and guest lecturers from biotechnology industry with experience of work outside the University.

 The biotechnical industry is advancing across the whole world, not least in Sweden and Uppsala.
 The labour market is expected to grow over the coming years.

 Uppsala University has an excellent reputation, and having a Master's degree in Applied Biotechnology from Uppsala University will provide you with an internationally recognised education that opens doors to graduate studies or a career in the biotechnical industry, in Sweden and abroad.